 Our whole life has revolved around motorsport, everything we have done, where we lived, our diet, strict exercise routine and more.
 So many times we had to pass up offers to friends parties or events because we were away I think people stopped asking and as far as alcohol, that was an absolute no-no during the season for Russell.
 There is so much that effects your life that people on the outside don’t factor in.
 Being a professional athlete is all encompassing so when that ends, you are left with a huge void.

 Before I go any further and tell you how I solved my “problem”, let me first take you back to the beginning.
 Russell and I met in the 1980’s (a long time ago I know).
-We knew each other for a while before we started dating.
+We knew each other through the karting scene before we started dating.
 Within the first year of dating, as an aspiring race car driver he had the opportunity to move to the UK to pursue racing in the big wide motorsport world and anyone that knows anything about motorsport, it all happens in the UK and Europe.
-As I was not long out of school, I had to make the choice of whether to break off the relationship and pursue some sort of career and life in Australia or follow him to an uncertain future, both career wise and whether our relationship would actually work out.
+As I was not long out of school, I had to make the choice of whether to break off the relationship and continue with my photography dreams in Australia or follow him to an uncertain future, both career wise and whether our relationship would actually work out.

 For me it was a no brainer.
-I have always been a keen traveller and I was pretty keen on Russell as well.
+I have always been a keen traveller, Europe was the Mecca for Motorsport so opened many photography opportunities for me and I was pretty keen on Russell as well.
 He was so sure of himself and what he wanted and his passion for car racing was infectious.
 His motto was “win or nothing”.
 How could I not join him?
 Arriving in the UK on a cold winters day in January of 1990 was pretty daunting.
 I was on the other side of the world away from all my family and friends with some guy I had only been dating a short time.
 There was no Internet, social media, hell there wasn’t even mobile phones for me to keep in touch with my old life and as far as contacting home, we could barely afford to eat, let alone telephone long distance.

 But that was it.
 We stayed away from Australia for 6 years.
 We moved around a lot, that is part of the Motorsport lifestyle, living in England, Japan and Germany.
-We had the craziest adventure.
+We had the craziest adventure and some of the most incredible experiences.
 We didn’t care that we didn’t have any money, as long as we could make it to the next race, we were happy.
 We had heaps of fun finding ways around our money woes, talking our way into hotels we couldn’t afford, swapping things for food and being invited to dinner by the locals who felt sorry for the “poor Australians”!

 I think it was those early days of really struggling that set us up, both financially and as a couple.
 If we could make it through that, we could do anything.